jasura44/jenkins_kubernetes/README.md

 - Check and install

 - Go to Manage Jenkins > Plugins
-- Under available plugins, search for Docker
+- Under available plugins, search for Docker and Docker Pipeline
 - Check and install
 - Choose restart after installation